Antropomeda/MoreCosmetics-Crab-Game-Mod/README.md

 When connecting to the lobby, you are sometimes required to press the Re-Scan button upon entering

+Allow you to change and save changes (change the location, size, and tilt of new cosmetics within the game) and also the ability to reset to standard variables

 The maximum number of new cosmetics is 4 per player.
 This number is saved after a restart (it's saved based on the Steam ID of the player who owns the item).
 (You can't equip anything on yourself (it looks too buggy))